richieharris/github-slideshow/_posts/0000-01-02-richieharris.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+Let's change the title!"

 ---